luoninz1/MAB_Demo/README.md

 ### ⚙️ Flexible Configuration

 #### Random Probability Mode (Default)
-- Automatically assigns 30% and 60% win rates
+- Each machine gets a win rate randomly sampled from a **uniform distribution (0-100%)**
-- Random allocation to Machine A or Machine B
+- Machine A and Machine B probabilities are independently sampled
+- Creates unique scenarios for each game session
-- Quick start for standard MAB scenarios
+- Ideal for exploring MAB behavior across diverse probability distributions

 #### Custom Probability Mode
 - Set any two probabilities (0-100%)